Qumulo/qumulo-monitoring-dashboard/README.md

 **⚠️ Important:** Because the functionality of certain vendors' disks degrades before reaching 0% endurance, by default, the **Disk endurance low** (`low_disk_endurance`) alert notifies when 20% endurance remains.
 For endurance information, check your disks' vendor documentation.

+**⚠️ Important:** Because of dependecies with caddy and container network components, it is not recommended to change the current port settings for accessing Grafana (port 3000).
+Please make backups of the [`grafana.ini`](/grafana/grafana.ini) before making any changes.

 For information about working with Grafana dashboards, see [Create a dashboard](https://grafana.com/docs/grafana/latest/getting-started/build-first-dashboard/#create-a-dashboard) in the Grafana documentation.

 For information about working with Grafana configuration using the [`grafana.ini`](/grafana/grafana.ini), see [Configuring Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/) in the Grafana documentation.